raine/tgreddit/README.md

 # Optional.
 Default: official Reddit.
 links_base_url = "https://teddit.net"

+# Default time window for top posts: hour, day, week, month, year, all.
-# Default number of top posts to consider per subreddit.
+# Think of it as "top posts of the ___".
-# Higher = more posts.
-With limit=1, you only see when the #1 post changes.
 # Optional.
+Default: day.
+default_time = "day"

+# Default number of top posts to watch per subreddit.
+# With limit=3, you'll see posts as they enter the top 3.
+# Optional.
 Default: 1.
 default_limit = 1

-# Default time period for top posts: hour, day, week, month, year, all.
-# Optional.
-Default: day.
-default_time = "day"

 # Default post type filter: image, video, link, self_text, gallery.
 # Optional.
 Default: unset (all types).